 That’s why in Aggro matchups, don’t Hero Power that much – try to play faster and drop the actual minions instead.
 Hero Power only once you get ahead or when it’s the best (or your only) play anyway.

 Another thing is that against Aggro there is a much higher chance that you can go all-in on the board, as they rarely run board clears.
 If you face a deck that MIGHT run a board clear – e.g. Zoo Warlock with Despicable Dreadlord – then you might consider playing around it to a certain extent.
 In the Dreadlord example, you want to put as many minions that will survive the 1 AoE damage as possible, so playing your Hero Power is not a good idea.
-You might want to buff something with Fungalmancer or play Level Up! even only on two minions (or drop Stormwind Champion if it’s later into the game).
+You might want to buff something with Fungalmancer or play Frostwolf Warlord to go tall instead of wide (or drop Stormwind Champion if it’s later into the game).
 But if playing around it would put you behind, you might consider ignoring it, as not every Zoo list runs it, not to mention that he might not have drawn it yet.
 Meta knowledge plays an important role here – you need to know common builds of your opponent’s deck and whether they play AoEs or not.
 If not – go all in.
 If yes – it really depends on the situation you’re in.

 Most of the Aggro matchups are decided by a single big swing turn.
 Let’s say that you have a 1/1 Argent Squire and a 1/2 Fire Fly on the board going into Turn 5.
 Your opponent drops a 3/3 and a 2/3 minion.
 Normally, those would trade really well against what you have on the board.
 However, if you now drop a Fungalmancer, you get two free trades, and get massively ahead on the board.
 That’s another reason why staying ahead is important – if you’re on play, because you’ve been playing proactively for the entire game, making the good tempo plays, then a swing like that should be game over.
 Your opponent will rarely have a way to comeback, because no matter what he plays, you will now always be one step ahead.

 Generally, weapons are one of the best ways to gain the tempo advantage over your opponent, but not necessarily in this case.
-Unidentified Maul is best when you’re already ahead (only summoning 2x 1/1 is still good when you’re behind), and Vinecleaver, while great, might come too late.
+Unidentified Maul is best when you’re already ahead (only summoning 2x 1/1 is still good when you’re behind), and Vinecleaver, while great, might come too late (in Aggro decks, games are usually decided around Turn 5-6, but if you’re even going into Turn 7 it’s still amazing).
 Probably the best early game tempo swing in faster matchups is provided by the Corridor Creeper.
 Given that your opponent tends to have lots of small minions on the board, the fact that it only has 2 Attack doesn’t matter that much, and getting it out for 0 (or close to 0) mana is big.
 That’s why keep Corridor Creeper in your mulligan, even two if you can.
 In the best case scenario, you can drop those for 0-2 mana on Turn 3-4, which is a nice swing in your favor.
 2 attack might seem low, but it’s enough against lots of aggressive decks, not to mention that it’s a great card to buff with Fungalmancer.
 Bumping it to 4/7 means that you can trade into nearly anything and it’s hard to kill too.
 You can also drop it on the same turn as Fungalmancer, so if you have only 1 target to buff ready on the board, you don’t waste the +2/+2.

 One more thing is that when playing vs Aggro, you shouldn’t worry about killing them as quickly as possible.
 Once you get the board control, you will win the game anyway.
 It’s often better to stay safe and kill everything they play, while slowly chipping them away.
 If you’re REALLY ahead, Aggro decks have no way to comeback anyway – however, ignoring their board and going face might give them a way out (like Odd Paladin might get a random Sunkeeper Tarim out of the Stonehill Defender, or your opponent somehow having a perfect burst hand and killing you) and you don’t want to do that.

-Even though Odd Paladin might seem like a a rush deck, it’s actually not THAT fast – you tend to Hero Power often, and even though 2x 1/1 for 2 mana is good for a Hero Power, it’s still a low tempo play (compared to Lost in the Jungle it costs +1 mana every time you do it).
+Even though Odd Paladin might seem like a a rush deck, it’s actually not THAT fast – it’s more of a board flood deck.
+You tend to Hero Power often, and even though 2x 1/1 for 2 mana is good for a Hero Power, it’s still a low tempo play (compared to Lost in the Jungle it costs +1 mana every time you do it).
 That’s why you can often afford to go for a longer game.
 Unlike the games vs Aggro decks, you don’t need to drop everything and play for the tempo.
 In this case, a slower deck can really punish you if you overcommit onto the board.

 When playing vs slow decks, your Hero Power is very important.
 Try to take advantage of the fact that you can flood the board time and time again without using any cards.
 Most of the slow decks have a limited number of AoE board clears, so forcing them to waste it on just a few 1/1’s is a great way to win the game.
-On the other hand, if they don’t do it, you can easily punish them with e.g. Level Up!, +1 Attack Unidentified Maul and such for lots of burst damage.
+On the other hand, if they don’t do it, you can easily punish them with e.g. Frostwolf Warlord, +1 Attack Unidentified Maul and such for more burst damage or a bigger board.
+Before the Level Up! nerf, it was one of the best way to capitalize on big boards, but sadly it’s no longer possible.

 Another difference between fast and slow matchups is that in the slow matchups, you’re the beatdown deck – you want to kill your opponent before it’s too late.
 Which means that in this case, face damage is much more important.
 Against Aggro, you want to clear everything – against Control, you want to clear only the highest priority targets (OR make trades in order to protect an important minion on your side).
 Let’s say that you have an average board with Corridor Creeper and some small guys.
 Your opponent drops some 5/5 minion.
 Yes, you could trade your entire board into it… or you could just ignore it and go face.
 In the first example, you’d probably need to sacrifice most of your minions.
 In the second example – your opponent needs to trade off your minions one by one, meaning that you get lots of free damage in the meantime.
 The only exception is that when you think that he might be setting up a board clear (which isn’t mirrored like Hellfire – because in that example, Hellfire would also clear his minions) – e.g. if you play against a Mage who might Flamestrike your board, because you’re approaching Turn 7, then it might be worth to do some trades in order to not fall behind completely.

 Talking about the board clears, meta knowledge is very important when playing a deck like that.
 Your whole game plan revolves around your board, so you absolutely need to know what kinds of board clears your opponent might or might not have, what do you need to play around.
 For example, against slow Warlock builds you absolutely need to play around Defile and Hellfire, but you also need to keep in mind that some of the builds might have Lord Godfrey and Twisting Nether.
 Cube or Control Warlock are kind of the worst case scenario, but let’s say that you face an Even Shaman.
-The only board clears they might have are Hagatha the Witch and Kalimos, Primal Lord (technically, new builds also run Arcane Dynamo, which can give them Volcano, but if they drop Dynamo you just play accordingly).
+The only board clears they might have are Hagatha the Witch and Kalimos, Primal Lord (technically they can also get a random 3 AoE damage from The Lich King, but you play around it in the same way as you do against the other two).
 You know that they will be able to deal 3 AoE damage at one point, so you can plan ahead around it.
-While it will obviously clear all of your small guys, you can, for example, try to keep your higher health minions out of the range, as well as utilize Fungalmancer buff and Magnetize to get other stuff out of range – e.g. you could buff that Fire Fly to 4 health so he would survive the 3 damage AoE, instead of buffing your Recruit to 3 health, which would be in the range.
+While it will obviously clear all of your small guys, you can, for example, try to keep your higher health minions out of the range, as well as utilize Fungalmancer buff to get other stuff out of range – e.g. you could buff that Fire Fly to 4 health so he would survive the 3 damage AoE, instead of buffing your Recruit to 3 health, which would be in the range.
+Before their Turn 8, you can also decide to go tall instead of wide by playing a big minion like Stormwind Champion or Frostwolf Warlord.

 This build runs a single copy of Divine Favor, which is a very meta-dependent card.
 If you mostly face Aggro, it’s a dead card most of the time – they will be getting rid of their hand as fast as you do on average, so something like 2 cards Divine Favor is usually as good as you will get (with it being 0-1 card draw most of the time).
 However, even in the best case scenario, it’s still 3 mana to do nothing immediately, which is a tempo loss.
 On the other hand, the card is insane vs slow decks.
 You can consistently draw 3-4 cards for 3 mana, sometimes even more.
 That kind of refill is very helpful, because normally you can run out of steam quite quickly, especially if you got lots of 1-drops in your starting hand.
 You should adjust the amount of Divine Favors to the meta you face.
 You can’t really go wrong with putting only 1, but you might want to put 2nd if you face a lot of slow decks, or remove them completely if you face Aggro.

-- Baku the Mooneater – Yep, there are generic Aggro Paladins that don’t play with only Odd or Even cards, but this is not one of them.
-This whole list is built around Baku, so you need it or build a completely different deck.
+- Baku the Mooneater – You technically COULD build a generic Aggro Paladins that doesn’t play Baku, but this is not a deck like that.
+This whole list is built around Baku, so you need it or else you have to build a completely different deck.

 - Corridor Creeper – Another very important card.
 I know that lots of you have disenchanted it when it was nerfed, but I’d say that it’s a key card in this deck.
 If you absolutely don’t want to craft it again, you probably want some 1-drops or 3-drops instead, because extra Tempo is really important.
 Dire Mole, Blood Knight or Void Ripper would work best, but you can also try out a Vicious Fledgling.